Difference Between Asteroid and Meteorite

 Historically, the term asteroid has been applied to astronomical objects mainly orbiting the sun.

 It was failed to observe to have active comet characteristics like a tail.
-This time eventually generally refers to the inner solar system’s minor planets comparison that co-orbital with Jupiter.
+This time eventually refers to the inner solar system’s minor planets comparison that co-orbital with Jupiter.

 Planetoids can be described as large asteroids.
 There is the existence of millions of asteroids in which many are planetesimal’s shattered remnants bodies within a general solar nebula of young sun that fails to grow large enough to result as a planet.

-The known asteroid’s vast majority orbit within the chief asteroid belt is generally located between Jupiter and Mars’s orbit or is co-orbital with Jupiter.
+The known asteroid’s vast majority orbit within the chief asteroid belt is located between Jupiter and Mars’s orbit or is co-orbital with Jupiter.
 However, the existence of other orbital families with significant populations comprises near-earth objects.

 Various asteroid dynamic groups have been discovered, chiefly orbiting in the inner solar system.
 The other bodies’ gravity perturbs the orbits in the solar system and through the Yarkovsky effect.